-The extent of the West TCE Plume with detectable TCE concentrations greater than 0.5 μgl is about 2.5 miles long.
-The plume extends south-southwest approximately two miles from the source area to just north of Pine Avenue and then turns southeast extending another 0.6 miles in this direction terminating south of Pine Avenue.
+The extent of the West TCE Plume with detectable TCE concentrations greater than $0.5~\mu gl$ is about 2.5~m miles long.
+The plume extends south-southwest approximately two miles from the source area to just north of Pine Avenue and then turns southeast extending another 0.6~m miles in this direction terminating south of Pine Avenue.
 The change in direction of the plume in this area may be associated with the location of the Central Avenue Fault that forms a local groundwater barrier and historical pumping at irrigation wells.
 The source of the smaller East TCE Plume is approximately 1,500 feet northeast of the source of the West TCE Plume.
-The East TCE Plume comingles with the West TCE Plume on the airport property and extends southeast from the source area about 0.8 miles towards CDA well I-20.
+The East TCE Plume comingles with the West TCE Plume on the airport property and extends southeast from the source area about 0.8~m miles towards CDA well I-20.
 The known lateral extent of TCE at concentrations above the MCL covers an area of approximately 785 acres.

-The extent of the West 1,2,3-TCP Plume with detectable 1,2,3-TCP concentrations greater than $0.005 \, \mu gl$ follows the same general path as the West TCE Plume and extends about 2.9 miles southwest past Pine Avenue and follows the same pathway as the West TCE Plume, turning southeast for approximately 0.6 miles just east of Euclid Avenue.
+The extent of the West 1,2,3-TCP Plume with detectable 1,2,3-TCP concentrations greater than 0.005 μgl follows the same general path as the West TCE Plume and extends about 2.9 miles southwest past Pine Avenue and follows the same pathway as the West TCE Plume, turning southeast for approximately 0.6 miles just east of Euclid Avenue.
 The smaller East 1,2,3-TCP Plume is approximately 0.7 miles lengthwise trending south and comingles with the West 1,2,3-TCP Plume on airport property.
 The known lateral extent of 1,2,3-TCP in groundwater above the MCL currently covers an area of approximately 1,940 acres.

 Over time, the vertical and lateral extents of the plumes have changed in response to groundwater production at nearby wells and other hydrological factors.
-Since monitoring began, groundwater production at the CDA wells along the western Chino Airport boundary has increased the vertical thickness of the West Plumes by more than 100 feet, and the pumping at CDA wells I-20 and I-21 has drawn the East plumes laterally in a southeast direction.
+Since monitoring began, groundwater production at CDA wells I-1, I-2, and I-3 has increased the vertical thickness of the West Plumes by more than 100 feet, and the pumping at CDA wells I-20 and I-21 has drawn the East plumes laterally in a southeast direction.
 Additionally, detections of 1,2,3-TCP in 2022 indicated that the low concentration portion of the 1,2,3-TCP plume south of Pine Avenue may exist further to the south, compared to earlier interpretation.
-Updated plume delineations by the County and by Watermaster indicate that the plume extends approximately 0.3 miles further south than in previous delineations.